 Optional step, to specify partial ISD.
 To restrict the number of intermediate streams exposed, enter a regular expression pattern to match against stream names.
 Intermediate streams whose name matches the provided expression as a substring are exposed for dequeuing; all other intermediate streams are not.

 Run the application by running the launch configuration.
-Intermediate streams now appear as selectable output streams in the Application Output view's list of streams.
+Intermediate streams now appear as selectable output streams in the Output Streams view's list of streams.

-The following illustration shows the Output Stream Selector dialog from the Application Output view for two cases of running the Bollinger Band sample installed with StreamBase.
+The following illustration shows the Output Stream Selector dialog from the Output Streams view for two cases of running the Bollinger Band sample installed with StreamBase.

 You see the dialog on the left when running with the default run configuration.
 It shows only the three output streams defined in the application.